How God Designed Us

 The Interaction Between Spirit, Soul and Body

 Our beliefs and attitudes, determined in large degree by our faith, will play a major role in our thinking patterns.
 Our day to day thinking will have an impact on our emotions and feelings, and our emotions and feelings will have a major impact on our behaviors.
 In this regard, our thought patterns play a significant role in our emotional and physical health.
-In the page on Spiritual Exercises I address the importance of our thinking patterns and how we can change our thinking which can transform our life.
+In the page on Spiritual Exercises we address the importance of our thinking patterns and how we can change our thinking which can transform our life.

 Caring for our heart – our ‘spiritual’ heart as well as our physical heart – is a huge part of being healthy.